Skip to content

 Elizabeth Storey

-Elizabeth Storey is a Research Assistant in the Diversity Research and Policy Program (DRPP).
-Elizabeth is uniquely a non-traditional undergraduate student in the College of Literature, Science, and the Arts at the University of Michigan, Ann Arbor.
-She is pursuing a Bachelor of Arts degree in Sociology with a Social Work sub major.
-Her goal is to go on to earn a Master’s in Social Work which she will use to go into private practice social work and counseling with special focus in helping women overcome intersecting barriers and trauma.
+Elizabeth Storey was a Research Assistant in the Diversity Research and Policy Program (DRPP).
+Elizabeth was uniquely a non-traditional undergraduate student in the College of Literature, Science, and the Arts at the University of Michigan, Ann Arbor.
+She earned a Bachelor of Arts degree in Sociology with a Social Work sub major.
 She is a change maker, an advocate and an ally for equality and human rights.
 She believes that with support, the healing of one has a profound effect on the whole.
+She graduated with her Masters of Social Work at the University of Michigan.